bradley-z/Capital-One-Mindsumo/README.md

 ### Extra features
 #### Login
 * Login using gPodder credentials to view your own subscriptions and get personalized recommendations.
 Upon successful login, subsequent visits to /subscriptions and /recommendations will now use subscription data from the new account until another account is logged in.
+Logging out will clear the cookie.
+Implemented using Flask sessions.

 #### Recommendations
 * Randomly selects a podcast in subscriptions and returns three recommendations and how similar they are to the first podcast.
 There is an API for recommendations called "suggestions," but it seemed to be broken; no suggestions were being given.
 However, another website (found [here](http://www.thesauropod.us/)) offers suggestions.
 An API does not exist, so I utilized a series of clever GET requests to extract the recommendations.
 Implemented using requests and Beautiful Soup.